verygoodgraphics/vgg_docs/docs/workflow/overview.md

 <img src="/img/dac.svg" alt="design-as-code" className='doc-image' />

-The concept of _Design-as-Code_ is simple and intuitive.
-As _VGG Workflow_ allows developers to focus on writing business logic code using their familiar and preferred development tools and languages directly on top of the design files.
-Developers don't have to endure various style sheets including CSS or its derivatives.
+The concept of _Design-as-Code_ is straightforward and intuitive, with _Code_ specifically referring to __UI code__.

+The _VGG Workflow_ allows developers to focus on writing business logic code using their familiar and preferred development tools and languages directly on top of the design files.

+As a result, developers will no longer need to repeatedly implement or fine-tune the UI using various style sheets like CSS or its derivatives.
+They can simply take the design as the source of truth for the UI, and the rest will be handled by VGG.

 ## Ecosystem Compatibility